mambelli/git-novice/README.md

 # git-novice

+This is an extended version maintained by [Marco Mambelli](https://github.com/mambelli/) of the [Software Carpentry git-novice tutorial](https://github.com/swcarpentry/git-novice).
+Please see [https://mambelli.github.io/git-novice/](https://mambelli.github.io/git-novice/) for a rendered version of this extended version.
+The changes include instructions to optionally use HTTPS and tokens for GitHub authentication and two new episodes about "Setting up a Python Project" and
+"Collaborating - Branching and Pull Requests".
+All changes and the two additional episodes, including their pictures, are distributed by the maintainer using the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0) like The Carpentries material this was derived from.
+There is no endorsement by The Carpentries of this modified material or its use.
+Below is the original README.

 An introduction to version control for novices using Git.
 Please see [https://swcarpentry.github.io/git-novice/](https://swcarpentry.github.io/git-novice/) for a rendered version of this material, or [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material.